 INTRODUCTION

-Establishing and running a National Forest Monitoring System (NFMS) is a complex scientific-technical exercise on the one hand but also an organizational challenge.
-It is at the same time an immediately policy related activity which is one of the pre-conditions for informed management and policy decisions regarding the sustainable use of the forest and tree resources and also regarding the efficient protection and conservation of forest ecosystems.
-In that, NFMSs support governments in fulfilling their obligations to continually develop, monitor, and report on the national asset “forests and trees resources”.
+Establishing and running a National Forest Monitoring System (NFMS) is both a complex scientific-technical exercise and an organizational challenge.
+It is at the same time an immediately policy related activity as it informs management and policy decisions regarding the sustainable use of the forest resources and also regarding the efficient protection and conservation of forest ecosystems.
+In that, NFMSs support governments in fulfilling their obligations to continually develop, monitor, and report on the national asset “forests resources”.

 It is acknowledged from the outset that national circumstances are so variable in terms of biophysical conditions (e.g. forest types and forest utilization practices, road infrastructure), economic and financial challenges and possibilities, management and use (including the history of forest management and forest service, forest research and education, traditions in forest monitoring), among others, that there is definitively no “on-fits-all” optimal solution.
 It is rather so - as in so many other undertakings as well - that there are various suitable and good technical and organizational options that need to be combined such that an efficient implementation can be achieved.
 This implementation must be target-driven in that it is oriented towards the specified objectives and it must be realistically feasible within the available resources regarding time, budget and human resources.

 In this section, technical issues of implementation are specifically addressed based on the principles introduced in the previous sections.
-A variety of planning issues are presented, some of which are technical while others are of organizational or strategic character.
-A detailed and comprehensive elaboration of guidance is given.
-However, it has to be highlighted that not all of the many points addressed here are equally relevant under all national circumstances.
+A variety of planning??? issues are presented, some of which are technical while others are of organizational or strategic character.
+Although the aim is to provide a detailed and comprehensive, it has to be highlighted that not all of the many points addressed here are equally relevant under all national circumstances.
 The specific goals or the framework conditions of specific NFMSs may require focusing more on some elements and lesser on others.

 A schematic overview is given in Figure 1 on the components that constitute a full-blown NFMS.
 This is followed by the formulation of guidelines on the following basic elements that constitute a NFMS: